 The most effective way to determine pregnancy is through a pregnancy test.
 Home pregnancy tests are available over-the-counter and are considered highly accurate.
 Your doctor or health care provider can also do a pregnancy test.
 If you take a home pregnancy test and receive a positive result, schedule an appointment with your doctor to follow up.
 They will be able to confirm the diagnosis at this point.

-It is difficult to diagnosis risk in pregnancy especially when the female is a first time mother.
-About 40% of the pregnant population at any given time has never before had a child.
-But because both conditions can be dangerous or even fatal if left untreated, ask your doctor for a physical examination and blood testing, which will be able to detect the conditions.
+It is difficult to diagnosis risk in pregnancy, especially when the woman is a first time mother.
+About 40 percent of the pregnant population at any given time has never before had a child.
+But because both gestational diabetes and preeclampsia can be dangerous or even fatal if left untreated, ask your doctor for a physical examination and blood testing, which should be able to detect these conditions.